Whiplash Injury Compensation Claims

 Symptoms of whiplash include headaches and a painful or stiff neck, shoulder or arms.
 The unusual feature of whiplash injuries is that in some cases the symptoms do not appear until days after the accident.
 Therefore, following any accident, you should make a careful note of the following information (if you are fit to do so) in case you have to rely on them later:

-Making a whiplash compensation claim is simple and your Leeds based personal injury solicitor** will not only guide you through the process, they will do so on a no win no fee* basis so you will not have to pay expensive legal fees.
-However, if you want to bring a whiplash injury compensation claim you must do so within three years of the date of the accident and therefore you should speak with a Leeds personal injury lawyer as soon as possible.
+Making a whiplash compensation claim is simple and our personal injury solicitors** for Leeds will not only guide you through the process, they will do so on a no win no fee* basis so you will not have to pay expensive legal fees.
+However, if you want to bring a whiplash injury compensation claim you must do so within three years of the date of the accident and therefore you should speak with our personal injury lawyers as soon as possible.